yny-edtech/adapt-dragdrop/README.md

+**Michel - this version of drag and drop seems to work much better**

 ##Drag and Drop Adapt Component

 ##Installation

 The aim is to simply simply install the componennt in the same way you would any other.